-As explained in 4.2 Procedure for Plea Bargaining or Settlement, above, settlement procedure will be introduced into Turkish cartel enforcement, if the proposed amendment to the Competition Law regarding the settlement procedure is approved by the parliament.
-Also, as mentioned in 5.1 Private Right of Action, above, private action arising from competition law violations is a new concept in Turkish competition law and there is no publicly available court decision that has exhausted all appeal stages.
-Therefore it would not be prudent to comment on how often the claims of this type proceed to completed litigation as opposed to dismissal or settlement.
+As explained in 4.2 Procedure for Plea Bargaining or Settlement, when enacted, the Draft Law is expected to introduce a form of settlement procedure into Turkish cartel enforcement.
+Also, as mentioned in 5.1 Private Right of Action, private action arising from competition law violations is a new concept in Turkish competition law and there is no publicly available court decision that has exhausted all appeal stages.
+Therefore, it is not yet possible to comment on how often the claims of this type proceed to completed litigation as opposed to dismissal or settlement.